Get Adobe Flash player

 I am thinking of getting pregnant soon.
 What should I do now?

-Keeping in mind that healthy women have a better chance to have a healthy baby and uncomplicated birth, you should become as healthy as possible - both mentally and physically - before you become pregnant.
+We all know that healthy women have a better chance to have a healthy baby and uncomplicated birth.
+Since only healthy women with healthy pregnancies can be clients at House of Birth, you should become as healthy as possible – both mentally and physically – before you become pregnant.
 Do it now!

-• Eliminate things like alcohol intake or smoking.
+• Eliminate unhealthy things in your life, such as alcohol intake or smoking.

 • Ask your doctor to switch your medications to those safe for use during pregnancy.